-HRZone recently published an interesting article by Emma Littmoden, partner at The Living Leader, called Can HR devise rules that stimulate not stifle innovation?
+HRZone published an interesting article a while ago by Emma Littmoden, partner at The Living Leader, called Can HR devise rules that stimulate not stifle innovation?
 A question that begged for a response – possibly a fairly abrupt one – from the organisational equivalent of ‘the cheap seats’, I thought, so it’s lack of comments so far comes as a surprise.
 Perhaps everyone else’s HR departments have issued memos banning employees from posting comments at HRZone?

 The second point at which I paused mentally was her final point:

 Responsible staff understand that for a group of individuals to function together in an effective way, there needs to be an agreed set of protocols.
 If these are developed in consultation and respect for the impact on valued employees, then their feeling of involvement and ownership can be maintained, even grown.”

 The opening words generated a reflex wince: I can’t read that without thinking that “Responsible staff understand” is the kind of opening to a sentence that leaves the firm impression that a) the author considers themselves to speak from a position of authority, and b) has no intention of being disagreed with.
 When I encountered “for the impact on valued employees” in the next sentence, I’m afraid I winced again.
 I’m not inclined to be irresponsible or unvalued, but the tacit condescension – I hope unintentionally – left me feeling that I might be more inclined to be so if I was on the receiving end of too many more sentences.
 Surely if HR want people to feel involved and to have a sense of ownership, dividing the responsible from the irresponsible and the valued from the chaff isn’t the most optimistic first step?
 But I’m being discourteous to someone I’ve never met, so I’ll apologise.